squid-cache/squid-cache.github.io/RoadMap/Tasks.rst

   4. port --without-system-md5 configure option to force the above

  * Helper and Tool Manuals
-  1. Write a manual man(8) page for a helpers/ program that does not have one.
+  1. Write a manual/man(8) page for a helpers/ program that does not have one.
   2. Update the existing README.txt and other help docs into proper manuals.
   3. Benchmark documentation.
     .
 How fast can each helper run?